My favorite dictionary definition:

 noun – A term that childless couples use to describe their pet(s).
 Also known as a “pet child.”

-We currently have three Papillons that are living with us.
-Ana who is seventeen, Baziilesse and Gaige are both ten.
-Our beloved Karma left us on June 23rd, 2017, seven days after her 17th birthday.
-She is up there with Smidgeon, family and friends.
+We currently have two Papillons that are living with us.
+They are Baziilesse & Gaige who are both twelve Our beloved Karma (17 years old) & Ana (18.5 years old) who crossed over the rainbow bridge.
+They are up there with Smidgeon, family and friends.
 Loosing a one of your pets can be devastating.
 Below is an excerpt from Lap Of Love a veterinarian hospice and in home euthanasias service.
 When it comes to that decision time consider them, they helped in the very difficult decision.

 “DOC, HOW WILL I KNOW WHEN IT’S TIME?”